DeepTrial/Retina-VesselNet/README.md

 ## Reference
 This project is based on the following 2 papers:

 [U-Net: Convolutional Networks for Biomedical Image Segmentation](8)

 [Densely Connected Convolutional Networks](7)

-## Future Work
-First of all, I choose 48x48pix patches to train the model.
-The patch size means that model can't be too deep.
-So in future, I want to test 128X128pix patches and 96x96 patches.

-Second, Attention-based Unet and DeepLab-v3+ are also worth to try.

 [1]: https://github.com/DeepTrial/DL_Segmention_Template
 [2]: https://drive.google.com/file/d/1RALItn7a-XIe-ebsghk6HL-T0btJI9w7/view?usp=sharing